Constructing Hilbert modular forms whithout exceptional primes: Hilbert modular newforms without exceptional primes

-Finally, in order to complete our construction we need to assume that the weight $k \in \Z[J_F]$ of our Hilbert modular newforms is \emph{non-induced}, i.e., there does not exist a strict subfield $F'$ of $F$ and a weight $k' \in \Z[J_{F'}]$ such that for each $\tau \in J_F$, $k_{\tau} = k'_{(\tau |_{F'})}$.
-This assumption excludes the case where $f$ comes from a base change of a strict subfield of $F$ (see $\S$ IV.6-7 of \cite{dim1} or $\S$ 3.5 of \cite{dim}).
+\begin{theo} There exist families of Hilbert modular newforms $(f_n)_{n\in \N}$ of weight $k$ and trivial central character over a totally real field $F$ with odd class number and without nontrivial inner twists and without complex multiplication such that \begin{enumerate} \item for all $n$, all primes $\Lambda_n$ of $E_{f_n}$ are nonexceptional and \item for a fixed rational prime $\ell$, the size of the image of $\overline{\rho}^{\proj}_{f_n, \Lambda_n}$ is unbounded for running $n$. \end{enumerate} \end{theo}

-\begin{teo} There exist families of Hilbert modular newforms $(f_n)_{n\in \N}$ of weight $k$ and trivial nebentypus over a totally real field $F$ with odd class number which do not come from a base change of a strict subfield of $F$ and without nontrivial inner twists and without complex multiplication such that \begin{enumerate} \item for all $n$, all primes $\Lambda_n$ of $E_{f_n}$ are nonexceptional and \item for a fixed rational prime $\ell$, the size of the image of $\overline{\rho}^{proj}_{f_n, \Lambda_n}$ is unbounded for running $n$. \end{enumerate} \end{teo} \begin{proof} Let $f \in S_k(\n)$ of non-induced weight $k$ and of squarefree level $\n$.
-Then $f$ does not come from a base change of a strict subfield of $F$ and does not have any nontrivial inner twist nor complex multiplication by Corollary \ref{46}.
+\begin{proof} Let $f \in S_k(\n)$ of squarefree level $\n$.
+Since the class number of $F$ is odd $f$ does not have any nontrivial inner twist nor complex multiplication by Corollary \ref{46}.